Set up bookable resources in Dynamics 365 Field Service

 - Hourly Rate: Enter the internal hourly cost of the resource.
 This is the hourly pay that the resource should be paid by the company.
 It is used by schedule journals to calculate pay for time worked.

-- Warehouse: Select the default warehouse from which the resource will get his or her parts.
+- Warehouse: Select the default warehouse from which the resource will get their parts.

 - Enable Drip Scheduling: This controls how many bookings can appear on the Field Service Mobile app at one time.
 Set to No to allow all bookings for a resource to display based on mobile settings (view and sync filters).
 Set to Yes to display a new field titled Bookings to Drip, where you can enter the total number of bookings displayed at one time.
 As a resource completes bookings (sets booking status to completed), more bookings will appear in the bookings tab of the Field Service Mobile app.

-- Enabled for Field Service Mobile: Set to Yes if the resource will need to use the Field Service Mobile app on his or her phone or tablet.
+- Enabled for Field Service Mobile: Set to Yes if the resource will need to use the Field Service Mobile (Xamarin) app on their phone or tablet.
+Leave as "No" if the resource will only use the Field Service (Dynamics 365) mobile app.

 Save the record.